 Our training program is a semi-custom training program.
 Participants are given a training plan to follow based on their current running (or walking) capability and are also provided optimal paces to train at for each participant.
 We coach beginners, intermediate and advanced runners and walkers, too.
 Since our program's beginning in 2012, our participants have included walkers, back-of-the-pack runners, mid-pack runners and Boston Qualifiers.
 Fast, slow, or somewhere in-between, we have a place for you!

 Our group meets on Tuesday evenings and Saturday mornings and we provide an additional run option on Thursday mornings.
 There are additional group runs that you can attend.
 If you can't make a workout, you will have a schedule to follow so you may do the workouts on your own.

-The cost of the program is $60.
-In addition to a semi-custom program schedule and recommended training paces, the fee includes: dues to East Valley Runners for the remainder of 2018 and through 2019, a program shirt, a post-program pizza party, weekly group runs targeted to the training program and presentations covering topics including: shoes, nutrition, injury prevention, massage, safety, racing techniques.
+The cost of the program is $60 for non-club members, $55 for current club members.
+There are discounts available for additional household members.
+In addition to a semi-custom program schedule and recommended training paces, the fee includes: dues to East Valley Runners for the remainder of 2019 and through 2020, a program shirt, a post-program pizza party, weekly group runs targeted to the training program and presentations covering topics including: shoes, nutrition, injury prevention, massage, safety, racing techniques.

 Please send us an email at firstname.lastname@example.org letting us know that you are interested in joining our program.

-We will send you a link to a Google form to collect information we need.
+We will send you a link to a Google form for registration.

-Payment of $60* may be made in one of the following ways:
+Payment may be made in one of the following ways: